dotnet/docs-maui/docs/user-interface/controls/label.md

 ## Transform text

-A `Label` can transform the casing of its text, stored in the `Text` property, by setting the `TextTransform` property to a value of the `TextTransform` enumeration.
+A <xref:Microsoft.Maui.Controls.Label> can transform the casing of its text, stored in the `Text` property, by setting the `TextTransform` property to a value of the `TextTransform` enumeration.
 This enumeration has four values:

 - `None` indicates that the text won't be transformed.
 - `Default` indicates that the default behavior for the platform will be used.
 This is the default value of the `TextTransform` property.